zebaz/xpress-dns/README.md

 * iproute2 to load the BPF object on a network device

 ## How to build
 To build this software we use Docker to ensure a reproducable build environment.
 With Docker installed, run the `make` command in the root of the repository in order to build the software.

 To build the software without Docker: install llvm, clang, libbpf-dev, iproute2 and run the `make` command in the `src` directory.

 ## How to use
-Load the `xdp_dns_kern.o` BPF object using iproute2 on that target network interface (veth0 in the example below):
+Load the `xdp_dns_kern.o` BPF object using iproute2 on the target network interface (veth0 in the example below):
 ```bash
 ip link set dev veth0 xdp obj ./src/xdp_dns_kern.o
 ```